 During 2017 Open Enrollment, subsidized plans are available from top-rated companies along with Medicaid/Chip options, depending on your household income and size.
-Both before and after Open Enrollment, special exceptions are offered if you lose qualified coverage, have a baby, move to a different area, get divorced or qualify for many other situations.
+Both before and after Open Enrollment, special exceptions are offered if you lose qualified coverage, have a baby, move to a different area, get divorced, or qualify for many other situations.
 You can also obtain affordable coverage "outside" of the Marketplace, where the number of available network providers (doctors, specialists, hospitals, Urgent-Care, and other facilities) is often larger.
 Note: Newborns can obtain guaranteed coverage at any time of the year, regardless of any existing conditions or pending surgery.
 A "special life event" allows you to qualify for an SEP.

 We understand that each applicant has different healthcare requirements, largely depending upon what medical conditions (if any) they are being treated for.
-Since every insurer now underwrites policies according to new, more consumer-friendly guidelines (non-medical), we shop all of the large reputable companies so you will be matched with the best available offers.
-Of course, other factors can impact premiums such as where you live, your age and the type of benefits you need.
+Since every insurer now underwrites policies according to more consumer-friendly guidelines (non-medical), we shop all of the large reputable companies so you will be matched with the best available offers.
+Of course, other factors can impact premiums such as where you live, your age, and the type of benefits you need.
 Also, as later discussed, your income will determine the eligibility and level of federal subsidy you receive to help pay premiums.
 But you will not be denied a policy because of existing conditions, such as diabetes, cancer, or heart disease.

 Good Or Bad Health